awslabs/aws-iot-greengrass-accelerators/accelerators/stream_manager/README.md

 ![Stream Manager and Docker Container](docs/stream-manager-architecture.png)

-In this use case, we create two **local data streams**, with the first stream, *LocalDataStream* configured for low-priority export to AWS IoT Analytics and a set amount of local disk space and overwriting the old data.
+In this use case, we create two **local data streams**, with the first stream, *LocalDataStream*, configured for low-priority export to AWS IoT Analytics and a set amount of local disk space and overwriting the old data.
 The second stream, *AggregateDataStream*, exports data with high priority to an Amazon Kinesis Data Stream, again using local resources for data persistence.

 There are three deployed Lambda functions and a Greengrass managed Docker container that serve different purposes:

-- Sensor Source Function- Generates simulated data for use by the rest of the accelerator.
-Can be toggled on or off from the Docker container (flask application).
+- **Sensor Source Function** - Generates simulated data for use by the rest of the accelerator.
-- Stream Producer Function - Reads sensor data at high volume (10 readings per-second) and writes it to the Local Data Stream
+- **Stream Producer Function** - Reads sensor data at high volume (20 readings per-second) and writes it to the *LocalDataStream*.
-- Stream Aggregator Function - Reads the Local Data Stream, aggregates the data by creating an average per sensor every five seconds, then writes the aggregate message to the Aggregate Data Stream
+- **Stream Aggregator Function** - Reads the *LocalDataStream*, aggregates the data by creating an average per sensor every five seconds, then writes the aggregate message to the *AggregateDataStream*.
-- Greengrass Managed Docker Container - A Flask web application running in a Docker container that reads from the *Aggregated Local Data Stream*, displaying the aggregated information.
-The application also serves as an on/off switch for the simulated sensor data.
+- **Greengrass Managed Docker Container** - A Flask web application running in a Docker container that reads the aggregate values from the *Stream Aggregator Function*, displaying the aggregated information.

-The two streams are used locally and export the data to AWS IoT Analytics for the raw data, and to Amazon Kinesis Data Streams for the aggregated data.
+The two streams are used locally and also export the data to AWS IoT Analytics for the raw data, and to Amazon Kinesis Data Streams for the aggregated data.

 ## Design Pattern

 To demonstrate both Stream Manager and the Greengrass Docker application deployment connector, a Lambda function is created to generate test sensor data, which is then read by the *Producer Function* and processed as described above.
 The data is sent AWS IoT Analytics and an Amazon Kinesis Data Stream in the cloud.

-The Stream Manager creates and persists the data locally, and sends to the cloud when there is connectivity. the Flask application is use to enable and disable the sensor data, and to show the aggregated local data stream.
+The Stream Manager creates and persists the data locally, and sends to the cloud when there is connectivity.
+The Greengrass managed container, a web Flask application, displays the aggregate data from the Stream Aggregator function.

 TODO: image - GG as host and GG as containers